-The Veteran's Monument is one of the most beautiful views in the Cape Breton Highlands National Park and along the Cabot Trail.
+The Veteran's Monument look-off is one of the most beautiful views in the Cape Breton Highlands National Park and along the Cabot Trail.
 You have probably seen the view in brochures as it is one of the most familiar scenes along the trail.
-Be sure to stop!

 This solemn monument was placed here in 1985 by the Department of Veteran's Affairs.
 Similar plaques were placed in a national park in each province.
 They were laid to recognize the contribution of those Canadians who died overseas during the World Wars.

 It is like they can forever enjoy the beauty of the Atlantic Ocean in one of the most beautiful parts of the province.
 Make sure you stop here.....another definite must!

 You'll be able to see the Acadian village of Cheticamp to the south on a clear day.
 You'll also get an awesome view of Presqu'ile and La Bloc.
 This map gives a good indication of the location of the Veteran's Monument.

 The Veteran's Monument is on French Mountain.
 If you are driving clockwise through the Cape Breton Highlands Park and the Cabot Trail you'll see the Veteran's Monument just as you ascend French Mountain.
 You'll see the signs for the look-off.

 If you are driving counter-clockwise then you'll see the look-off about half-way down French Mountain.
 You'll see the view quickly.